The History of French Pop Songs – La chanson française of 1980

 Speaking of just how vile and irritating everything proto-hipster from the 80’s can get, we have another cult classic from the period, albeit, unfortunately enough, not a one hit wonder.
 Vanessa Paradis (or, which is more likely, her host of managers and PR agents) firmly continues down the path Serge Gainsbourg created twentyish years ago, trying to represent her 14 years old self as a Lolita-esque sex symbol.
 Mentioning the grandmaster Serge here is no accident, as he produced an entire album she will make in the 1990 – even old Serge could recognize a Lolita material when he’d see one.
 Think we’re riding on the Lolita angle too hard ?
 Take a look at the movie Noce Blanche (White Wedding) starring Vanessa Paradis, then come back to complain.
 But back to the song at hand, she sings about a Parisian taxi driver Joe Le Taxi, who plays exotic music on his radio station and has a rather relaxed outlook of life, though he works non-stop and has to struggle through the world-infamous Paris traffic (we’ll do a special post on this subject sometimes in the near future).

 As is already a rule of the genre, nothing is as it seems on the surface and Joe, as a character, actually has a rather miserable life and a very dubious taste in music.
 How could a 14-year old Vanessa Paradis criticize anyone’s taste in music, even in the 80’s (especially in the 80’s!) is beyond us, but it is what it is.
 Less than subtle colonial tones permeate this number as we discover in the video that Joe the Taxi is black, and likes “bidon” (meaning crap in French) exotic music, steeped in dated rock with the hints of mambo, rhumba and tcha-tcha-tcha.
-Joe the Taxi mingles his laughable taste in exotic music (likely reminiscent of his country of origin) with rhum, another staple colonial item and an ugly stereotype of the black people.
+Joe the Taxi mingles his laughable taste in exotic music (likely reminiscent of his country of origin) with rhum, another staple colonial item and an ugly stereotype about the black people.
 Mockingly, Vanessa says to Joe “go ahead Joe, advance through the night towards the Amazon”.
 How can you comment on this, or even mention it, and stay polite ?

-Fact of the matter is that this song (not so) delicately vents the frustration of the privileged white haute-bourgeoisie, a social stratum Vanessa Paradis belongs to, with two important historic occurrences of the 80’s in France.
+Fact of the matter is that this song (not so) delicately vents the frustration of the privileged white haute-bourgeoisie, a social stratum Vanessa Paradis belongs to, with two important historical occurrences of the 80’s in France.
 First, the definitive end of the colonial empire (though it was proclaimed in the 60’s with the independence of Algeria, in the 80’s it was concluded with the independence of Vanuatu); second, the flux of immigrants from the former colonies settling in France, mostly around its large urban centers, most notably Paris (hence Joe the Taxi in the video being black).
 Vanessa Paradis is lacing her expression with notions of cultural superiority and looking down on immigrants and the culture they bring (“music bidon”).
 The fact that the style of the song is jazzy is either intentionally auto-ironic or ignorantly absurd.
 In any of these cases, it’s unapologetically racist.
 Bréf, this song is awful, and so is Vanessa Paradis.
 In so many ways it’s hard to begin explaining.

 So, why are we talking about this effigy of poor taste, beside the need to tear it down and mock it mercilessly ?
 Well, upon its release, it was a smash hit in France, staying on a number one position of the music chart for whole eleven weeks.
 It also had some noteworthy international success too.
 Also, besides the fact that the video shows our favorite city of Paris in the night, and an american taxi car (for some reason), this is much like the previous video a perfect rendition of the style of the era, or at least of one its aspects, the more tasteless ones.
 The 14-year old Vanessa Paradis trying to dance in a home pyjama (our guess is, she showed up on set wearing whatever she wore around the house and everyone was just eager to finish the video asap and so filmed her as she was) next to an American taxi car, the black tone of the video, the jumbled tune made of bits and pieces of different genres (also very colonial, much like the subject of the song), it is all very 80’s and very Parisian 80’s more specifically.
 As we’re trying to show throughout this series of posts on French music, but throughout other articles and through our tours alike, kitsch, poor taste, horrible fashion and overall lack of taste are an integral part of this city.
 Without those qualities, Paris wouldn’t be half as interesting as it is, so as irritating as they can get, we understand, and welcome them as necessary.
 As for the singer – good riddance Vanessa Paradis, if we never see you again, it will be too soon.